ZiyoWorld/.NetCoreProject/README.md

 # .NetCoreProject
-this is example project for my
+this is example project for my degree